MNBG Calendar

 Every first Friday

 Plants are available on a first come, first serve basis.
 No holds allowed.
 This event is for residents only and you must be present to claim your free plant.
 Visit our socials (@mauinuibg or facebook.com/mauinuibg) to see the plant(s) of the month.
 When you arrive, please remember to park along the street.
-Our monthly plant giveaways are now partnered with Grow Aloha.
+Our monthly plant giveaways are now partnered with Grow Aloha, and supported by a grant from the Kaulunani Urban and Community Forestry Program of the DLNR Division of Forestry and Wildlife; and State and Private Forestry branch of the US Forest Service, Region 5.

 Beginning Ulana ʻIeʻie Workshop Series with Daniel Kahaʻialiʻi